EPA Response to 2014 Radioactive Release at the Waste Isolation Pilot Plant (WIPP)

 On March 24, 2009, the U.S. Department of Energy (DOE) officially submitted the second Compliance Recertification Application (CRA) to EPA, initiating the recertification process required by Congress.
 Recertification is not a reconsideration of the decision to open WIPP, but rather a process to verify that changes at the facility in the preceding five-year period comply with EPA's disposal standards for radioactive waste.

 EPA issued its second recertification decision for WIPP on November 18, 2010.
 EPA determined that the U.S. Department of Energy facility continues to comply with the Agency's waste disposal regulations and compliance criteria.

 2004-2006 WIPP Recertification

 EPA issued its first recertification decision for WIPP in March 2006.
-EPA determined that the U.S. Deparment of Energy facility continues to comply with the Agency’s waste disposal regulations and compliance criteria.
+EPA determined that the U.S. Department of Energy facility continues to comply with the Agency’s waste disposal regulations and compliance criteria.2006 WIPP Recertification Decision

 Oversight Role & Activities